 The Department of Physics offers multiple 3+2 Physics-Engineering Programs.
 These are dual-degree programs in which a student typically spends three years at West Chester and two years at one of our partner institutions, after which a student holds a B.S. in Physics from West Chester University and a bachelor's degree in engineering from the partner institution.
-Currently, WCU has agreements with Penn State University (main campus) Philadelphia University, Columbia University and Case Western Reserve University.
+Currently, WCU has agreements with Penn State University (main campus), Thomas Jefferson University, Columbia University, and Case Western Reserve University.

-Admission to one of the affiliate engineering institutions is contingent upon a recommendation from the Department of Physics and the student having maintained the overall average for the specific engineering program.
-Check with an advisor in Physics for updates on program availability and GPA requirements.
-Specifics of the programs with the affiliate universities can be found later in this Handbook.
+Admission to one of the affiliate engineering institutions is contingent, among other things, upon a recommendation from the Department of Physics and the student having maintained the overall average for the specific engineering program.
+Check with an advisor in Physics for updates on program availability, course and GPA requirements.